The Sage Group To Acquire Intacct For Financial Management Solutions

 A comparable basket of publicly held software company valuations compiled by the NYU Stern School in January shows a Price/Sales multiple of 4.2x.
 While that basket includes slower-growing firms that drag down the index, Sage doesn’t appear to be getting Intacct for a bargain.

-As Sage stated in the deal announcement, the strategic rationales for the deal are as follows,
+As Sage stated in the deal announcement, the strategic rationales for the deal are as follows:

 As customer demand moves to the cloud and away from traditional monolithic ERP suites, the acquisition strengthens Sage’s position as providing the first and last cloud Financial Management Solution a customer will ever need from start-up to global enterprise, whilst integrating seamlessly with their other enterprise applications.
 Sage partners will now be able to grow their own businesses fully in the cloud with Sage.
 In the short term, it provides Sage further platform for growth, with medium term aspirations for geographical expansion.